 Quick and easy crafts are kind of my thing, so when I can create something in just 15 minutes with help from the kiddos, I am super excited.
 Today I am sharing a Christmas Truck Snow Globe a 15 Minute DIY.
 My secret ingredient is from Fairfield World™, one of my favorite craft brands.
 Scroll down to see how I made a waterless snow globe.
 I am so excited to be sharing today as part of the Creative Crafts Christmas Edition, so stop back by each day this week to see all of the creative inspiration!

 Quick and Easy Christmas Truck Snow Globe

-This week I am co-hosting Creative Crafts Christmas Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts and Ann from Bella Crafts Publishing.
+This week I am co-hosting Creative Crafts Christmas Edition with my crafty friends Laura from Me and My Inklings and Lindsay from Artsy Fartsy Mama.
 Featuring holly and jolly craft projects each day this week from some of the most talented designers we know.
 Check out my tutorial, then scroll down to see all the creativity AND stop back each day this week to see what everyone has created!

 Here’s what you need to make a Waterless Snow Globe:

 - Poly-Fil® Poly-Pellets® from Fairfield World™

 - Glass Jar with Metal Lid – One Gallon Size

 - Sisal Bottlebrush Trees – One Large, One Medium, Two Small

 - Wooden Truck (I found mine in the Dollar Bin at Michael’s) or check out this Red Truck Ornament